gene-git/ssl-mgr/README.rst

        First check the primary has all the acme challenge TXT records.
 Then check all nameservers, including the *xtra_ns* have the same serial as the primary

+     * While things can take longer than previous versions, teting to date has shown it to be robust and working well with letsencrypt.

  * Fix bug with letsencrypt test cert

- * logs output directly by certbot are now in *<logdir>/letsencrypt* instead of the default /var/log/letsencrypt.
+ * certbot logs are now in *<logdir>/letsencrypt* instead of it's default /var/log/letsencrypt.

- * Adjust for upcoming python changes.
+ * Adjust code to be compatible with upcoming python changes.
    Some argparse options have been deprecated in 3.12 and will be removed in 3.14.

  * For non-dns servers the *restart_cmd* config can now be either a list of commands or a single command.
-   This can be helpful for postfix when using sni_maps; these *must* be rebuilt whenever a cert changes. e.g. the smtp server could now have:
+   This is useful for postfix when using sni_maps; these *must* be rebuilt whenever a cert changes. e.g. the smtp server could now use:

    restart_cmd = ['/usr/bin/postmap -F lmdb:/etc/postfix/sni_maps', '/usr/bin/postfix reload']